scalesim-project/SCALE-Sim/README.md

 ## Detailed Documentation

 Detailed documentation about the tool can be found **here (TBD)**.
-You can refer to the SCALE-Sim v3 paper (to be presented at ISPASS'25):
+You can refer to the SCALE-Sim v3 paper (to be published at ISPASS'25):

 Raj, R., Banerjee, S., Chandra, N., Wan, Z., Tong, J., Samajdhar, A., & Krishna, T.; **"SCALE-Sim v3: A modular cycle-accurate systolic accelerator simulator for end-to-end system analysis."** arXiv preprint arXiv:2504.15377 (2025) [\[pdf\]](https://arxiv.org/abs/2504.15377)

-We also recommend referring to the following papers for insights on SCALE-Sim's potential.
+We also recommend referring to the following papers for previous versions of SCALE-Sim.

 [1] Samajdar, A., Zhu, Y., Whatmough, P., Mattina, M., & Krishna, T.;  **"Scale-sim: Systolic cnn accelerator simulator."** arXiv preprint arXiv:1811.02883 (2018). [\[pdf\]](https://arxiv.org/abs/1811.02883)